helenpeng04/helenpeng04.github.io/bookshelf.md

 ### Comic Books & Graphic Novels

-I’m a huge X-Men fan—I’ve read a lot of the comics.
-I love how the X-Men universe serves as an allegory for marginalized communities, with Professor Xavier representing a peaceful, coexistence approach similar to Martin Luther King Jr., and Magneto reflecting a more militant, protective stance like Malcolm X. With how the tension between mutants and humans mirroring real-world struggles faced by minorities, the X-Men isn’t just a superhero comic to me—it’s something much deeper.
+I???m a huge X-Men fan???I???ve read a lot of the comics.
+I love how the X-Men universe serves as an allegory for marginalized communities, with Professor Xavier representing a peaceful, coexistence approach similar to Martin Luther King Jr., and Magneto reflecting a more militant, protective stance like Malcolm X. With how the tension between mutants and humans mirroring real-world struggles faced by minorities, the X-Men isn???t just a superhero comic to me???it???s something much deeper.

 I used to have a whole collection of screenshots of the best (and funniest) comic panels, but sadly, it's gone now.
 I'm starting fresh, so here are a few new favorites.